MarkoSokser/Inform7-Jigsaw-game/story.md

 Carry out cutting the prisoner:
 	now the chain is nowhere;
+	now Prisoner-cut is true;
 	play the sound of NPCCut;
 	say "You saw through his ankle.
 His body jerks violently, but he remains unconscious.
 The chain finally drops.".

+Chapter 13b - Dragging the Prisoner

+The other prisoner can be being-dragged or not-dragged.
+The other prisoner is not-dragged.

+Dragging is an action applying to one thing.
+Understand "save [someone]" or "drag [someone]" or "pull [someone]" or "carry [someone]" as dragging.

+Check dragging:
+	if the noun is not the other prisoner: say "That makes no sense." instead;
+	if Player-cut is true:
+		say "You are losing too much blood.
+You can barely stand.
+You don't have the strength to drag him.
+You need to get out before you bleed out completely." instead;
+	if Prisoner-cut is false:
+		say "He is still chained.
+You cannot move him." instead.

+Carry out dragging:
+	now the other prisoner is being-dragged;
+	say "You grab him under the arms and begin dragging his limp body.
+Every second counts.".